hackclub/spaces/README.md

 A simple web platform that allows users to create and host static websites and Python scripts.
 Built with Flask and PostgreSQL.
 Made by Ethan Canterbury and Hack Club ❤️

+# To contribute, please create a fork and open a PR.

 ## Features

 - User authentication and management